AlansCodeLog/shortcuts-visualizer/README.md

 - Shortcuts are matched against a list created from the key's character property.
 All lowercase, no spaces, empty names are discarded.
 Can be overridden by setting a name property.
    - In a few rare cases this might be slightly confusing, specifically the super or oskey who's identifier is MetaRight/Left, while meta is sometimes shown on keyboard layouts where the menu key is.
 And I think meta is something else on macs?
 - Although it should be possible to allow a key to be dragged, then change the shortcut, this seems to break dragula.
 For now, to avoid the bugs that will likely bring, input is frozen on all dragging.
+- Character property cannot be a space, if you want to hide a character (like space) it must be done through css.

 # Documentation Snippets